 To make our list complete we consulted various veterinarians and canine nutritionists as we could.
-Luckily, as a canine behavior graduate myself I knew a lot of people in this field so I was able to consult with them pretty intimately.
+Luckily, as a canine behaviour graduate myself, I knew a lot of people in this field so I was able to consult with them pretty intimately.

 Here’s what I found

-In fairness, not too many modern dog foods include a lot of these stuff anymore thanks to the excellent work of the Food Standards Agency.
+In fairness, not too many modern dog foods include a lot of this stuff any more thanks to the excellent work of the Food Standards Agency.
 Our top tip for looking for a natural meal for your dog is to look at the ingredients and ask yourself ‘would I want to eat these ingredients if they were presented in a way a human could eat?’ if the answer is no then why would you feed it to your dog?

 Fibre – Fibre is the building block of the digestive system and is crucial to maintaining the whole thing.
 A lack of fibre essentially leaves your dog’s digestive system having to work with one arm tied behind their back and that won’t end with the firm stools you desire.

 Fibre comes from vegetables and fruit and you should look at the ingredients list carefully to see where the fibre will come from.
 Commonly, manufacturers will use beet pulp but many modern brands will actually put a few varieties of vegetables in there such as carrot, kale, peas, cabbage and apples.